-Levels of proficiency Area Competence Foundation Intermediate Advanced S generate value for others. to address needs that have not been Learners can seize and shape oppor- tunities to respond to challenges and create value for others. opportunities Learners can test and refine ideas that create value for others.
-Learners can transform ideas into solutions that create value for others. oppor Vision 5 .
-5 Learners can use their vision to guide strategic decision-making. s and Valuing ideas ate the value of ideas.
-Learners can develop strategies to make the most of the value generated by ideas. dea Ethical and sus- Learners are driven by ethics and Learners act to make sure that their Mobilising re- sources Learners can find and use resources responsibly.
+Levels of proficiency Area Competence Foundation Intermediate Advanced S 5 to address needs that have not been Learners can seize and shape oppor- tunities to respond to challenges and create value for others. and opportunities Creativity Learners can develop multiple ideas that create value for others.
+Learners can test and refine ideas that create value for others.
+Learners can transform ideas into solutions that create value for others.
+Vision Learners can imagine a desirable future.
+1 5 Learners can use their vision to guide strategic decision-making. as and o Valuing ideas ate the value of ideas. have different types of value, which Learners can develop strategies to make the most of the value generated by ideas. ideas Ethical and sus- 5 Learners are driven by ethics and sustainability when making decisions Learners act to make sure that their Mobilising re- sources Learners can find and use resources responsibly.
 Learners can gather and manage different types of resources to create value for others.
 Learners can define strategies to mobilise the resources they need to generate value for others.
-Financial and eco- nomic literacy Learners can draw up the budget for a simple activity. manage a budget for their value- creating activity.
+Financial and eco- nomic literacy Learners can draw up the budget for a simple activity.
+Learners can find funding options and manage a budget for their value- creating activity.
 Learners can make a plan for the financial sustainability of a value- creating activity.
 Mobilising others Learners can communicate their ideas clearly and with enthusiasm.
 Learners can persuade, involve and inspire others in value-creating activi- ties.
 Learners can inspire others and get them on board for value-creating activities.
 Taking the initia- tive Learners are willing to have a go at solving problems that affect their communities.
 Learners can initiate value-creating activities.
 Learners can look for opportunities to take the initiative to add or create value.
 Planning and management Learners can define the goals for a simple value-creating activity.
 Learners can create an action plan, which identifies the priorities and milestones to achieve their goals.
 Learners can refine priorities and plans to adjust to changing circum- stances.
 Into action Coping with un- certainty, ambigu- ity and risk Learners are not afraid of making mistakes while trying new things.
 Learners can evaluate the benefits and risks of alternative options and make choices that reflect their prefer- ences.
 Learners can weigh up risks and make decisions despite uncertainty and ambiguity.
-L Working with oth- ers Learners can work in a team to create value.
+Working with oth- ers Learners can work in a team to create value.
 Learners can work together with a wide range of individuals and groups to create value.
 Learners can build a team and net- works based on the needs of their value-creating activity.
 Learning through experience Learners can recognise what they have learnt through taking part in value-creating activities.
 Learners can reflect and judge their achievements and failures and learn from these.
 Learners can improve their abilities to create value by building on their previous experiences and interactions with others.